ADVICE FOR MID-CAREER GEN-XERS FEELING STUCK AT WORK

 High potential leaders are often fast-tracked and provided additional training and opportunities.
 Becoming a high potential leader is often a matter of perception and almost always out of your hands.

 Training is a key area where you can differentiate yourself from your peers and give yourself a strategic advantage.
+You can read more about how you can invest in yourself here.

 Read 2-3 books on your chosen subject.